Where is the Caprivi?

 Extending from the northeast corner of Namibia like an alien limb, the Caprivi Strip feels as far removed from the rest of the country as it looks on the map.
+It is bordered by Angola and Zambia to the north; and by Botswana to the south.
+At the Strip's western end lies the bustling town of Rundu, while the largest town in the east is Katima Mulilo.
 Four of Southern Africa’s most impressive rivers (the Kavango, the Chobe, the Zambezi and the Cuando) run through the region at various points, transforming the Caprivi into a lush green oasis.

 A Birder's Paradise

 In particular, the Caprivi is known for its birdlife.
 Its riverine habitats support over 500 resident and migratory species, including some area specials that are typically found only in the Caprivi and Okavango regions.
 Amongst these are the coppery-tailed coucal, the slaty egret, and the brown firefinch; while river safaris offer the opportunity to see the magnificent African skimmer up close.
 Although less rare, bee-eaters are a highlight of any Caprivi river trip.
 The ruby-colored carmine bee-eater is particularly impressive, and nests in great colonies along the chalky riverbanks.

 Where to Stay